Skip to main content

 3. Train Event Management Staff

-Once your comprehensive event safety plan is established, it’s time to train the event management staff to ensure understanding and compliance of the safety plan.
+Once your comprehensive event Incident Action Plan is established, it’s time to train the event management staff to ensure understanding and compliance.
 All staff must be trained on the safety procedures for each specific event, which can transpire through tabletop exercises, learning management system courses, site walkthroughs, drills and simulations, and security briefings.

 4. Coordination with Local Authorities

-Working closely with local law enforcement, fire departments, and emergency medical services can enable quick response capabilities to mitigate threats and save lives.
+Working closely with local law enforcement, fire departments, and emergency medical services can enable quick response capabilities to mitigate threats quickly.
 Including these agencies in your public event safety planning from the start can ensure potential voids in your plan are filled using the expertise of these agencies.
-Law enforcement also can potentially assist with security coverage for the event to better maintain order and inhibit some incidents from occurring at all.
+Law enforcement could be enlisted to assist with security coverage for the event to better maintain order and inhibit some incidents from occurring at all.

 StrataSite® Public Event Planning

-Find out how you can gain access to a free trial of the StrataSite Public Event Plan platform today!
+Find out how you can start Incident Action Planning with the StrataSite platform now!
 Contact us to request a quote.

 Shield Icon